sergio-esteban/ReactNative/README.md

 - [x] (c) Use various features of React Native and the Expo SDK to build truly cross-platform mobile applications, and
 - [x] (d) Use Redux to design the architecture for a React-Redux application.

+ß

-This project was bootstrapped with [Create React App](https://github.com/react-community/create-react-native-app).
+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Install the [Expo](https://expo.io/) app on your Android device.